-With at least 75 795 cases of COVID-19 and 1550 deaths by March 31, 2020, New York State has become the current epicenter of COVID-19 in the United States.1 As this pandemic continues to unfold, data on the clinical characteristics and outcomes of COVID-19 are emerging across continents.2-5 It has been reported that approximately 20% of those with COVID-19 suffer moderate or severe symptoms and 5% progress to critical disease.6 The case fatality rate so far has ranged widely from 1% to 7.2% overall reaching up to 49% among the critically ill.^{6.7} Risk factors identified for severe disease described to date include older age and the presence of comorbidities such as diabetes, hypertension, chronic kidney disease.3
+With at least 75,795 cases of COVID-19 and 1550 deaths by March 31, 2020, New York State has become the current epicenter of COVID-19 in the United Stated.[1]
+As this pandemic continues to unfold, data on the clinical characteristics and outcomes of COVID-19 are emerging across continents.[2-5] It has been reported that approximately 20% of those with COVID-19 suffer moderate or severe symptoms and 5% progress to critical disease.[6]
+The case fatality rate so far has ranged widely from 1% to 7.2% overall reaching up to 49% among the critically ill.[6, 7] Risk factors identified for severe disease described to date include older age and the presence of comorbidities such as diabetes, hypertension, chronic kidney disease, morbid obesity, coronary heart disease and chronic lung disease.[3]

 The impact of chronic immunosuppression on outcomes of COVID-19 is not known but is potentially highly relevant since host inflammatory responses appear to constitute an important cause of associated organ injury.
 Most cohorts reported thus far do not include immunosuppressed patients or details about immunosuppression-related risk factors, including a history of solid organ transplantation.
 While transplant recipients have a high prevalence of the comorbidities that have been established as risk factors for severe disease, as the role of the immune system and inflammatory response to infection is now being elucidated, there is also significant debate regarding the role of immunosuppression in the pathogenesis and outcome of COVID-19.
-Despite widespread concern about the potential for high prevalence and severity of COVID-19 among transplant recipients, data on this population is lacking so far aside from a few single patient case reports.8-10 As transplant centers around the United States and the world prepare for a rising incidence of disease, important questions around differences in disease susceptibility, clinical presentation, severity and transplant specific management of both antiviral therapy and immunosuppression remain unanswered.
-Here we present the clinical characteristics of solid organ transplant recipients with COVID-19 at two large academic centers during the initial 3 weeks of the epidemic in New York City.
+Despite widespread concern about the potential for high prevalence and severity of COVID-19 among transplant recipients, data on this population is lacking so far aside from a few single patient case reports.
+[8-10] As transplant centers around the United States and the world prepare for a rising incidence of disease, important questions around differences in disease susceptibility, clinical presentation, severity and transplant specific management of both antiviral therapy and immunosuppression remain unanswered.
+Here we present the clinical characteristics of solid organ transplant recipients with COVID-19 at two large academic centers during the initial three weeks of the epidemic in New York City.